gab-k/RP2040-Decoder/sphinx/html/_sources/other/getting_started.rst.txt

 1. Where to get the board?
 ----------------------------------

-You can choose any PCB manufacturer you like.The PCB is designed to fit with JLCPCB.com's capabilities and constraints.You can assemble the board yourself, but it's best not to do so if you're not familiar with soldering small components.
-Alternatively, you can order the board fully or partly assembled.Soldering the back of the PCB by hand is not too difficult.
+You can choose any PCB manufacturer you like.
+The PCB is designed to fit with JLCPCB.com's capabilities and constraints.
+You can assemble the board yourself, but it's best not to do so if you're not familiar with soldering small components.
+Alternatively, you can order the board fully or partly assembled.
+Soldering the back of the PCB by hand is not too difficult.
 All parts are normally available at LCSC.com, who supply parts to JLCPCB.com.

 2. Production files?
 ----------------------------------